Carrooi/Node-SourceCompiler/README.md

 You can turn on cache, so when files are not changed, they will be loaded from cache.
 Source compiler uses [cache-storage](https://npmjs.org/package/cache-storage) module.

-Caching works only for compileFile method.
+Caching works only for compileFile method and for files which are not loaded from remote host.

 ```
 Compiler.setCache('/path/to/cache/directory');